Sema4AI/actions/actions/docs/api/sema4ai.actions.md

 - `name`

-The name of the task.
+The name of the action.

 - `output_schema`